tony-zg/stopwatch/README.md

 # Conclusion

-I might not be the most experienced candidate, but as it happens more and more often that I did something I thought I was not able to solove and achieve, this is when I know I am ready to become a developer.
+I might not be the most experienced candidate, but as it happens more and more often that I did something I thought I was not able to solve and achieve, this is when I know I am ready to become a developer.

 Please feel free to view my version of code for this test, here is my attached demo link: https://stopwatch-technical-test.netlify.app